 "Graham Fulton uses memory, observation, and invention to create a heady linguistic soup that uses poetry to make sense of the world; there's compassion here, and anger, and a burning desire to illuminate places that don't often get the poetic torch shone on them.
 Read and enjoy."

-Scottish Poet Graham Fulton has been writing and performing poetry since 1987 when he joined the Paisley Writers' Group run by Tom Leonard, and was a founder member of the influential Itinerant Poets performance and publishing group which included Jim Ferguson and Bobby Christie.
+He's been writing poetry and performing poetry since 1987 when he joined the Paisley Writers' Group run by Tom Leonard, and was a founder member of the influential Itinerant Poets performance and publishing group which included Jim Ferguson and Bobby Christie.

 His first major collection of poems was Humouring the Iron Bar Man published by Polygon in 1990, followed by Knights of the Lower Floors in 1994.
 His work has appeared in many major literary publications in both the UK and the USA, and has been broadcast on BBC Radio Scotland and Scottish Television.